 There are more than 600 types of neurological conditions, and King’s Health Partners currently provides one of the largest comprehensive clinical neurosciences services in the country.
 At the heart of this is a large regional Neurosciences Centre at King’s College Hospital NHS Foundation Trust, with a nationally commissioned Neurofibromatosis Service along with Neurology and Neurophysiology at Guy’s and St Thomas’ NHS Foundation Trust.
 We are also home to a nationally renowned Neuropsychiatry Service provided by South London and the Maudsley NHS Foundation Trust, completing our extensive portfolio.

-We plan to transform service delivery both within King’s Health Partners and across the wider south east London and Kent system to improve patient experience and outcomes, with a particular focus on patient flow in the first instance.
+We plan to transform service delivery both within King’s Health Partners and across the wider south east London and Kent system to improve patient experience and outcomes, with a particular focus on patient pathways in the first instance.

 Working closely with commissioners and service providers, areas we will focus on include: